 As part of our research and evaluation of online fax vendors, we interacted with RingCentral's customer service to get an idea of what the average user could experience if faced with a dilemma.
 In our conversations with RingCentral, the company's customer service representatives were calm, courteous and friendly.
 We asked questions about the company's features, pricing structure and other aspects of the service, posing as a potential client.
 In each instance, we were met with a quick and clear answer.

 Additional support is available through the company's community support forum, which has more than 4,000 discussion topics.
 RingCentral offers live chat support and online support tickets.

 For those who prefer speaking to an actual person, telephone support is available.
 However, 24/7 phone support is only available with the Fax 1,500 plan and up.
 Users of the Fax 750 plan still receive phone support, but not around-the-clock assistance.
 Customers can support between 5 a.m. and 6 p.m.
 PST, Monday through Friday, excluding holidays.
 Non-English support is offered Monday through Friday, 9 a.m. to 6 p.m.
 Central European Time.

 At Business News Daily, we are dedicated to finding the best products and services for small businesses.
 We know that your time is limited, and we invest hours into research and testing so you feel confident about our recommendations.

 Each year we update our best picks.
 When we do, we investigate new changes and companies in the industry, and we thoroughly scrutinize products and services, both new and existing.
 Our process also involves revisiting companies previously selected as best picks to evaluate whether they truly are the best in their category.

-In addition to our recommendations this year, to help you find the best overall online fax solution, below is a list of companies we previously selected as winners:
+In addition to our recommendations this year, to help you find the best overall online fax solution, below is one company we previously selected as a winner:

 Ready to choose an online fax service?
 Here's a breakdown of our complete coverage: